ortus-docs/commandbox-docs/developing/interceptors/core/server_lifecycle.md

 ## onServerInstall

 Announced when a server is starting and the `cfengine` is being installed.
 This gives you a chance to influence how the server is installed or to modify default settings before the server process actually starts.
 This is not announced for servers using a `WARPath` setting.
-It is announced every time a server is started, but you can use the `isntallDetails.initialInstall` flag to determine if this is the first time the engine is being installed for one-time tasks.
+It is announced every time a server is started, but you can use the `installDetails.initialInstall` flag to determine if this is the first time the engine is being installed for one-time tasks.

 **interceptData**